ROCm/rocm-install-on-windows/docs/reference/system-requirements.rst

 Component support
 ===============================================

-ROCm components are described in [What is ROCm?](../../what-is-rocm.md) Support on Windows is provided with two levels on enablement.
+ROCm components are described in `What is ROCm? <https://rocm.docs.amd.com/en/latest/what-is-rocm.html>`_ Support on Windows is provided with two levels on enablement.

 * **Runtime**: Runtime enables the use of the HIP and OpenCL runtimes only.
-* **HIP SDK**: Runtime plus additional components are listed in [Libraries](../../reference/library-index.md).
+* **HIP SDK**: Runtime plus additional components are listed in `Libraries <https://rocm.docs.amd.com/en/latest/reference/library-index.html>`_.
  Note that some math libraries are Linux exclusive.

 Support status
 ===============================================

-✅: **Supported** - AMD enables these GPUs in our software distributions for the corresponding ROCm product.
+✅: **Supported** - AMD enables these GPUs in our software distributions for the corresponding ROCm product.\
-⚠️: **Deprecated** - Support will be removed in a future release.
+⚠️: **Deprecated** - Support will be removed in a future release.\
-❌: **Unsupported** - This configuration is not enabled in our software distributions.
+❌: **Unsupported** - This configuration is not enabled in our software distributions.\

 CPU support
 ===============================================